me-shaon/simple-livewire-demo/README.md

 This is a simple example to show how we can broadcast Laravel event to Livewire component and show the result in real-time.

+Here we'll see how we can send a real-time event to a browser page when we update some data from Console command.

 ### How to run
 Run the following commands to install the project:
 ``` shell